 Gum disease or gingivitis is swelling or soreness of gums around your teeth.
-The Streptococcus Bacteria builds up in your mouth, causing plaque to build up.
+The Streptococcus bacteria build up in your mouth, causing plaque to build up.
 Plaque is a sticky colorless film that forms on your teeth as bacteria thrive and multiply.
-These bacteria also produce toxins which inflame your gums.
+These bacteria also produce acid which inflames your gums.

 How do you know if you have gum disease?

 - Swollen gums, bleeding gums or are puffy and red

 - Gums that have pulled away from your teeth

 - Constant bad breath or a bad taste in your mouth

 People with diabetes are more likely to get gum disease.
 Many medications can affect your gums.
 Any medications that reduce saliva can make gum disease more likely.
 Poor oral hygiene and smoking can be a cause of an increased chance of developing gum disease.

 How can you prevent or reverse gum disease?